itsz-san/Version-Control-With-GitHub/README.md

 Finally, I then ran `git add README.md` and `git commit -m "Practiced Add, Restore, Commit and Push".` And pomodoro break.

+2023-12-07T21:21
+Watched Video: Branches from Meta's Version Control Course.
+The video started with a follow-along example of how to use `git checkout` and `git merge`.
+Curiously, it didn't even explain conceptually what a branch is.
+I followed along the video, but ended up googling for answers.

+Apparently, according to Atlassian, a "branch represents an independent line of development."
+From what I can gather, I should create a new branch when working on a specific thing like a feature or issue.
+I suppose then, that each branch could also be linked to some kind of requirements.
+But I'm only just guessing.

+There are some questions I have.
+Particularly, how would a solo developer work with git branches.
+For example, if I was working on multiple things at a same time, I would probably have to switch branches often don't I?
+It seems a tad of a bother to switch between branches often.
+I am also wondering what are the naming conventions for naming branches.
+And while I'm on the topic of convention, I have been wondering what are the best practices for writing commit messages.
+Or let's back up a little bit, when do we make commits to begin with.
+Right now, I'm just treating it as saving a file on a whim.

+In any case, I want to try practice this branching thingy.
+So here's the plan.
+I will create a new branch called `feature/devlog-scripts`.
+Hypothetically, I will be working on developing a shell script to make logging from the cli easier.
+As it is, I am using nvim to write this.
+And I feel it would be better, if I could make create new entries on the fly from the cli.
+Especially with regards to adding the timestamp.
+Currently, I am typing the timestamp manually.
+I believe that by writing a shell script, it would reduce the barrier to making jots and let me make log entries more often.

+In this branch, I will add an empty `devlog.spec` file.
+Or maybe I'll just write some initial ideas for the feature.
+Don't mind the file extension.
+I think it just looks cool that way.

+So...
+`git branch feature/devlog-scripts`
+`touch devlog.spec`
+`git add devlog.spec`
+`git commit -m "Speccing the devlog feature"`
+`git push -u origin feature/devlog-scripts`

+By the end of this, I should be able to see the branch in the project's github page.
+To make it less complicated, I will first commit this latest entry.
+So in the `feature/devlog-scripts` branch, this log entry will be the last update.
+It gets confusing otherwise.